Roseavhad/LGMVIP_calculator/README.md

 # LGMVIP_calculator
-I developed the code of website using html,css and js.
+I developed the code of calculator using html,css and js.